marcusgsta/blog/recreating-a-landing-page.md

 I also made it reponsive, setting the sized to percentages.

 ## The Menu
-Starting with the menu button for a mobile sized screen, I put some color, border-radius and a CSS triangle.
+Starting with the menu button for a mobile sized screen, I put some color, border-radius and a little triangle icon that was part of the font.
 It also needed some JavaScript.
 The tricky part was to hide the menu when clicking outside of the menu.

 ```javascript
 let menuBtn = document.querySelector('#menu-btn');